 - Inspire Growth: We value inspiration and support over regulation.
 Our aim is to inspire and support our schools and communities as we challenge conventional standards.

 In addition to the Department of Public Instruction, the superintendent oversees the State Library, the North Dakota School for the Deaf/Resource Center for Deaf and Hard of Hearing in Devils Lake, and North Dakota Vision Services/School for the Blind in Grand Forks.
+An organizational chart of NDDPI can be found here.

 The superintendent is a member of numerous state boards, including the Board of University & School Lands, the Teachers’ Fund for Retirement, the Education Standards and Practices Board, the Board for Career and Technical Education, and the state Educational Technology Council.